Single diffractive hard exclusive processes for the study of generalized parton distributions: SDHEP with a real photon beam

 The $n = 1$ channel is given by the subprocess $\gamma^* \gamma \to M_C M_D$, which may or may not happen depending on the quantum numbers of $M_C$ and $M_D$.
 This was considered first in \paper{Brodsky:1981rp} and the time-reversed process was also studied in \paper{Qiu:2022bpq}.
 The amplitude can be factorized into the DAs of $M_C$ and $M_D$, whose discussion we refer to \paper{Brodsky:1981rp}.

-For the $n = 2$ channel, the leading regions are shown in \fig{fig:a MM leading} for the $2\to2$ hard exclusive scattering of the SDHEP in (a) and the full SDHEP in (b), where we assumed that all lines in the hard part ``$H$'' are off-shell by order of the hard scale $Q\sim q_T$, which effectively makes power suppressed the contribution from attaching soft gluons to $H$.
+For the $n = 2$ channel, the leading regions are shown in \fig{fig:a MM leading} for the $2\to2$ hard exclusive scattering of the SDHEP in (a) and the full SDHEP in (b), where we assumed that all lines in the hard part ``$H$'' are off shell by order of the hard scale $Q\sim q_T$, which effectively makes the contribution from attaching soft gluons to $H$ power suppressed.
 There could be additional leading regions in which one or more of the collinear subgraph is connected to the soft subgraph by one quark or transversely polarized gluon line, while connecting to the hard subgraph by the other quark or transversely polarized gluon line.
-Following the same assumption that such soft endpoint region is strongly suppressed by the nonperturbative QCD dynamics from the meson distribution amplitude, we neglect them and consider only the leading regions in \fig{fig:a MM leading}.
+Following the same assumption that such soft end point region is strongly suppressed by the nonperturbative QCD dynamics from the meson distribution amplitude, we neglect them and consider only the leading regions in \fig{fig:a MM leading}.